Madalyn Murray O'Hair: Legacy

 Murray's 1960 lawsuit against the Baltimore City School System was later consolidated with a similar one from Pennsylvania, when these reached the US Supreme Court on appeal.
 The Court ruled in 1963 (in Abington School District v.
 Schempp) that school-sponsored Bible reading in public schools in the United States was unconstitutional.
 This decision gradually resulted in the end of religious activities sponsored by public schools.
 Non-religious students had been expected to participate in such activities, and state-level policies varied.

+O'Hair's antisemitism and embrace of conspiracy theories led later atheists to distance themselves from her.

 In 2012, a memorial brick for Murray, her son Jon, and her granddaughter Robin was placed at Lou Neff Point in Zilker Park in Austin, Texas.

 In 2013, the first atheist monument to be erected on American government property was unveiled at the Bradford County Courthouse in Florida, where other residents had installed a monument to religious ideals (in this case, a replica of the Ten Commandments).
 It is a 1,500-pound granite bench and plinth inscribed with quotes by O'Hair, Thomas Jefferson, and Benjamin Franklin.
-The American Atheists said at the time that they planned to build 50 more monuments.

 O'Hair was incorporated into a popular urban legend stemming from an erroneous characterization of RM-2493, a proposal made to the Federal Communications Commission (FCC) in 1974.
 The purpose of the proposal was to prevent organizations from making religious broadcasts on stations licensed for educational use.
 False rumors spread that O'Hair was a proponent of RM-2493, and that its intent was to ban the broadcast of religious services, and the reading of the Bible over the airwaves.
 The FCC's denial of RM-2493 in 1975, and O'Hair's later disappearance and murder, did little to stem the spread of the legend, which still claimed years later that O'Hair was pushing an active FCC proposal.
 Subsequent iterations of the rumor included allegations that O'Hair was campaigning to remove Christmas programs and songs from public schools and "office buildings".
 Other variations mentioned specific religious leaders who were supposedly being targeted for removal from the airwaves, or stated that the television series Touched by an Angel was threatened with cancellation because of the proposal.
 Evangelical Christian leader James Dobson became falsely associated with the legend as well, purportedly leading opposition to the FCC petition.
 As of 2015, the FCC was still receiving dozens of correspondences relating to O'Hair every month.